Multiplicative preprojective algebras are 2-Calabi-Yau: The multiplicative preprojective algebra of the cycle is an NCCR

 on generators by sending the idempotent $e_{i}$ at vertex $i$ to the projection map $M \rightarrow M_{i}$, and sending the arrows as follows:

 where $\iota$ denotes the inclusion map.
 This map is well-defined at vertex $0$ and $n$ since

 and at vertex $i \neq 0, n$ since $Z-Z = 0$.

 The surjectivity of $\phi$ follows from the observation that every $e_{0} \Lambda e_{0}$-module map of ideals is given by left multiplication by some element of the field of fractions of $e_{0} \Lambda e_{0}$.
-The injectivity follows from the fact that $\Lambda$ is prime (Proposition \ref{prop:prime_earlier}) and injectivity on $e_{0} \Lambda e_{0}$.
+The injectivity follows from the fact that $\Lambda$ is prime (Proposition \ref{prop:prime_earlier}) and injectivity on $e_{0} \Lambda e_{0}$, as we now explain.